anza-xyz/agave/net/README.md

   * You’ll want to store that into your shell’s environment for future use\!
 * Assuming no errors, your influxDB setup is now done and stored in shell environment
   * Source your shell environment to be sure the new `SOLANA_METRICS_CONFIG` is loaded
+* For simple cases, storing `SOLANA_METRICS_CONFIG` in your env is appropriate, but you may want to use different databases for different runs of net.sh
+  * You can call ./init-metrics.sh before you call net.sh start, this will change the metrics config for a particular run.
+  * You can manually rewrite `SOLANA_METRICS_CONFIG` in the `net/config/config` file
 * By default, metrics are only logged by agave if `RUST_LOG` is set to `info` or higher.
 You can set this in your shell environment as well.
   ```bash
   RUST_LOG="info,solana_runtime=debug"